Introducing TriRig 2.0

 article by Nick Salazar

 Today, I'm launching a secret project that has been kept almost completely under wraps.
-Until very recently, not the slightest hint of this news was made public.
+Until very recently, not the slightest hint of this news was made public for the months during which we were working on it.
 The finishing touches have just been put on, and this product is finally ready for release.

 I'm talking, of course, about the brand new web design for TriRig.com.
 This is nearly the third Anniversary for TriRig.com.
-Our fourth year technically begins on July 1st, but I just couldn't wait to unveil the new site, so this is our early Anniversary present to you, dear readers.
+Our new year technically turns over on July 1st, but I just couldn't wait to unveil the new site, so this is our early Anniversary present to you.
 And although today's launch doesn't involve a product you can hold in your hands, it may be even more critical to our readers.
-What's at stake today is the most fundamental thing about TriRig the site itself.
+What's at stake today is the most fundamental thing about TriRig - the site itself.

 Many of you have expressed some kind words about the existing design.
-You like the cleanliness, the ease of navigation, and the lack of clutter.
 So why would we mess with it?
 Well, mostly we didn't.
 You'll probably notice that things look basically the same.
-If you're browsing a full-sized desktop window, that is.
-But if you're reading this on a mobile phone, tablet or anything other than a full-sized desktop window, you'll immediately realize that something is going on.
+But there's a LOT going on - the entire site was rewritten from the top down.
+And if you're reading this on an iPhone, you'll immediately realize why.

-The proliferation of mobile web browsing has recently been a stumbling block for website owners.
-What's the best route to take in terms of design?
+The advent of ubiquitous mobile web browsing has traditionally been a stumbling block for website owners.
+What's the best route to take?
 Should you make a mobile-specific site?
 What platform do you optimize for?
 There are a lot of different types of displays even among mobile devices, and their resolution densities are all over the map.

-The way most websites go, quite frankly, sucks.
-Mobile-specific sites are quite often a huge pain in the rear, delivering only a fraction of the full site's functionality, trying desperately to deliver at least a majority of the important content.
+The route most administrators take, quite frankly, sucks.
+Mobile-specific sites are quite often a huge pain in the rear, delivering only a fraction of the full site's functionality, and trying desperately to deliver at least a majority of the important content.
 Some designers just opt to skip the mobile site entirely, letting users browse the desktop site on their mobile devices.
-That's what we have done at TriRig for the last three years, but that route has its drawbacks as well.
-Full-sized pages are hard to read and navigate on mobile devices.
-And text is impossibly small until you zoom in on a specific section.
+That's what we have done at TriRig for the last three years, but it has its drawbacks as well.
+Pages are hard to read and navigate, text is impossibly small until you zoom in on a specific section (and once you do, it's like trying to read a newspaper with a telescope.

 In the end, I really believe that the future of web design isn't a divided browsing experience that requires you to familiarize yourself with a different user interface for each device you use.
 Rather, I believe web developers should focus on making dynamic pages that adapt to the devices we are using.
 One page to rule them all, if you will.